amirsalaar/redis-proxy/README.md

 # Algorithmic Complexity

 A built-in python OrederedDict has been used in the implementation of the LRU.
 Similar to dictionaries, the `get` and `set` method to retrieve and put a key value is of O(1) time complexity.
 The space complexity depdends on the value that has been stored initially.
 When looking up the Backing Redis for a key value the time complexity will be still O(1).

-# List of Not Imlemented Requirements

-Unfortunately, I was unlucky that upon coming back from vaccation, I got COVID and was sick for the past week.
-As promised, I wanted to send over the project on the proposed due date and did not get a chance to start on the bonus requirements.
-I would be happily do that; however, before our next round of interviews.

-I think have an idea for how to use a semaphore as a signaling mechanism for handling concurrent clients.

 # Local Development